Peptic ulcer disease: Signs and symptoms

 A history of heartburn or gastroesophageal reflux disease (GERD) and use of certain medications can raise the suspicion for peptic ulcer.
-Medicines associated with peptic ulcer include NSAIDs (non-steroid anti-inflammatory drugs) that inhibit cyclooxygenase and most glucocorticoids (e.g., dexamethasone and prednisolone).
+Medicines associated with peptic ulcer include NSAIDs (non-steroidal anti-inflammatory drugs) that inhibit cyclooxygenase and most glucocorticoids (e.g., dexamethasone and prednisolone).

 In people over the age of 45 with more than two weeks of the above symptoms, the odds for peptic ulceration are high enough to warrant rapid investigation by esophagogastroduodenoscopy.

 The timing of symptoms in relation to the meal may differentiate between gastric and duodenal ulcers.
 A gastric ulcer would give epigastric pain during the meal, associated with nausea and vomiting, as gastric acid production is increased as food enters the stomach.
 Pain in duodenal ulcers would be aggravated by hunger and relieved by a meal and is associated with night pain.

 Also, the symptoms of peptic ulcers may vary with the location of the ulcer and the person's age.
 Furthermore, typical ulcers tend to heal and recur, and as a result the pain may occur for few days and weeks and then wane or disappear.
 Usually, children and the elderly do not develop any symptoms unless complications have arisen.

 A burning or gnawing feeling in the stomach area lasting between 30 minutes and 3 hours commonly accompanies ulcers.
 This pain can be misinterpreted as hunger, indigestion, or heartburn.
 Pain is usually caused by the ulcer, but it may be aggravated by the stomach acid when it comes into contact with the ulcerated area.
-The pain caused by peptic ulcers can be felt anywhere from the navel up to the sternum, it may last from few minutes to several hours, and it may be worse when the stomach is empty.
+The pain caused by peptic ulcers can be felt anywhere from the navel up to the sternum, it may last from a few minutes to several hours, and it may be worse when the stomach is empty.
 Also, sometimes the pain may flare at night, and it can commonly be temporarily relieved by eating foods that buffer stomach acid or by taking anti-acid medication.
 However, peptic ulcer disease symptoms may be different for everyone.